Pro Se Divorce in Texas

 - Assets with no children – $750* – Now, if you do own property, your divorce will require a little more time and effort, but you still can have a Pro Se divorce.
 The plan includes all necessary divorce forms drafted by an attorney: the divorce petition, waiver of service, and the final decree.
 You will also receive instructions for how to initially file your divorce and prove it up before the Court.

 - Standard Possession Custody Agreement regardless of assets – $1,000* – We will draft an appropriate standard possession custody agreement based on where each parent lives.

-- Custom Possession Custody Agreement regardless of property ownership – $1,750* – If you prefer to have a more customized visitation schedule than the standard custody agreement set up by Texas, then you need to look into this plan.
+- Custom Possession Custody Agreement regardless of property ownership – $1,750* – If you prefer to have a more customized visitation schedule than the standard custody agreement, then you need to look into this plan.
 This one will take a little more work; but if you and your spouse agree on everything regarding visitation, it should not take longer than a standard possession custody agreement.